iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.nhs.covid19.production___4.14 (218)/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="uk.nhs.covid19.production 4 reviews"/>
 </p>

+> Was fine til it was actually needed at which time, despite hubby and i living together, when i tested positive it didn’t notify his phone and he struggled to prove need yo isolate to employer<br> :date: __2021-07-23 18:42:53__

+> It would be really useful to be able to manually add where you've been if theres no QR to scan to check in.
+E.g busy beaches, areas etc Not everywhere has one<br> :date: __2021-07-20 23:21:06__

+> I want a ping....
+Feels like I'm missing out....
+I want to self isolate...<br> :date: __2021-07-20 04:20:54__

 > It pinged me despite never being near to anyone for more than a few seconds.<br> :date: __2021-07-17 21:12:34__